Peptide-powered wellness.

 Program · PCOS

-Physician-supervised evaluation for the insulin-resistance and weight-retention components of PCOS.
-Dose-titrated to the individual by a licensed physician.
+Clinician-guided evaluation for women with PCOS, focused on insulin resistance and weight.
+Dosing individualized by licensed clinicians.
 Telehealth in 48 US states + DC (AK and MS not served).

 PCOS affects roughly one in ten women of reproductive age.
 The cycle irregularity, androgen excess, hirsutism, and weight that come with it all trace back to the same metabolic axis: hyperinsulinemia drives the ovary to overproduce androgens.
-Improving insulin sensitivity and reducing body weight are the two interventions with the most consistent evidence in PCOS — and GLP-1 receptor agonists do both.
+Improving insulin sensitivity and reducing body weight are the two interventions with the most consistent evidence in PCOS — and GLP-1 receptor agonists are under active study for both, now recognized by the 2023 international PCOS guideline as an option for weight management.

 Mechanism